TanyaElizabeth13/Milestone-Project-2/docs/README.md

 On the site loading up the user is greeted with an alert in which they can enter their name for use in the site.
 This is the first part of getting the user engaged with the site.

+>As a first time user of the game, I want to be able to put my name into the game as the player.

 Header

 ![header](../docs/imgs/header.jpg)

 The header contains both the Veg Heads! logo and the name of the game.
 It also introduces the game mascot and what the purpose of the game is.
 Within this introduction is the users name that is generated in the greeting via .innerHTML.
 If the user does not want to put in a name it is left blank button the intro continues to makes sense.

+>As a first time user of the game, I want to easily understand the aims of the game.

 Game

 ![gameboard](../docs/imgs/gameboard.jpg)

+The game is accessible as soon as the user alert is dismissed.
 The game feature itself has 12 match cards, 6 picture and 6 text.
 The card backs are brightly coloured, and the card faces are minimalistic, so they stand out against the background.
 When a card is turned it is toggled with the class ‘selected’, when two selected cards have matching names they remain turned upright, if the two selected cards do not have matching name attributes then they flip back over to be clicked again later.
 All cards flip with a fun animation.
 The background image on the game board is simple as to not defer from the game cards, but still colourful enough to have the game board feel like the main point of the page.

+>As a first time user of the game, I want to be able to start the game easily.

 Lives left counter

 ![livescounter](../docs/imgs/livescounter.jpg)

 The lives left counter starts at 8 and goes down to zero with each incorrect move using a decrement--.
 The background of the text area is white to make is more visible against the background image.
 If the player loses the game the lives counter is refreshed back up to 8 when the game restarts.

+>As a returning user of the game, I want my lives to reset when I replay the game.

 Win alert